 Doctor Tomorrow #1 is yet another attempt by Valiant to bring back older characters like The Visitor.
-This time around, Valiant begins to embrace a superhero stable of parallel universes.
+This time around, Valiant begins to embrace a superhero staple of parallel universes.
 But is it enough to keep people’s interests?
 Let’s find out.

 The original Doctor Tomorrow was created by Mark Waid and Brian Augustyn for Valiant’s Acclaim Comics universe.
 The character is a tribute to Golden Age superheroes and their pulp science fiction influences.
 Using technology from the future, Bart Simms helped fight Nazis as Doctor Tomorrow, a self-proclaimed time traveler.
 Unfortunately, after the war things weren’t going so great; people around Bart died and his daughter hated him.
 So he tries to prevent his superhero origin.